nexo-tech/nexo-tech.github.io/content/posts/microservices-for-startups.md

 In a monolith, a bug might be a simple stack trace.
 In a distributed system, it's "why does service A fail when B’s deployment lags C by 30 seconds?"

-**Tip:** Understand that distributed systems *aren't free.* They're a commitment to a whole new class of engineering challenges.
+**Tip:** Understand that distributed systems _aren't free._ They're a commitment to a whole new class of engineering challenges.

----

-## When Microservices *Do* Make Sense
+## When Microservices _Do_ Make Sense

-There *are* cases where microservices genuinely help:
+There _are_ cases where microservices genuinely help:

 - **Workload Isolation:** e.g., an S3-triggered image resizing service, fully self-contained.
 - **Divergent Scalability Needs:** e.g., GPU-heavy inference server separate from lightweight web APIs.